legend402/vite-plugin-auto-api-types/README_EN.md

 ## 📞 Feedback and Contributions
 - If you have any questions or suggestions, please feel free to submit an Issue or PR
-- Plugin source code address: [GitHub repository address] (can be replaced with the actual repository address)
+- Plugin source code address: [GitHub repository address](https://github.com/legend402/vite-plugin-auto-api-types)

 ## ✨ Best Practices
 1. Only use this plugin in the development environment (no need to automatically generate types in the production environment)